Chrisalid/chrisalid/README.md

 ### Hi there, I'm Christopher Feitosa

-- 🔭 I’m currently working on backend with python
+- 🌱 Software Architect Jr
-- 🌱 I’m currently learning C#
+- 🔭 I'm working as a BackEnd Developer using C#
 - 😄 Pronouns: He/Him

 <div>